thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 You said:
 I'm gonna go for a bit.
-Lets talk more soon 🌴 sweet dreams.
+Lets talk more soon 🌴.

 You're safe here.
 You said: